pelchers/sponsator-vrttppd-render-v1/@docs/step-by-step/short-watches-guide.md

 - `deleteWatch` - Handle watch removal
 - `getWatchStatus` - Check if a user is watching content
 - `getWatchCount` - Get watch count for content
+- `getUserWatchesCount` - Get count of entities a user is watching by type

 ### C. Service
 Create `server/src/services/watchService.ts`: